AnswerDotAI/fastmigrate/README.md

    Creates a timestamped backup of the database before running any migrations.
    The backup file will be named `database.db.YYYYMMDD_HHMMSS.backup`.

+### Unversioned Databases

+FastMigrate requires databases to be properly versioned before running migrations.
+If you attempt to run migrations on an unversioned database:

+1. `run_migrations()` will fail and return `False`.
+2. The CLI will display an error message and exit with a non-zero status.

+To create a new versioned database:
+- Use `ensure_versioned_db()` in your code, or
+- Use the CLI with the `--createdb` flag (only works for new databases)

+To version an existing database with data:
+1. Manually verify which migrations have already been applied
+2. Use `set_db_version()` to set the appropriate version number

 ### Important Considerations

+1. **Unversioned Databases**: FastMigrate will refuse to run migrations on existing databases that don't have a _meta table with version information.

-1. **Sequential Execution**: Migrations are executed in order based on their index numbers.
+2. **Sequential Execution**: Migrations are executed in order based on their index numbers.
 If migration #3 fails, migrations #1-2 remain applied and the process stops.

-2. **Version Integrity**: The database version is only updated after a migration is successfully completed.
+3. **Version Integrity**: The database version is only updated after a migration is successfully completed.

-3. **External Side Effects**: Python and Shell scripts may have side effects outside the database (file operations, network calls) that are not managed by fastmigrate.
+4. **External Side Effects**: Python and Shell scripts may have side effects outside the database (file operations, network calls) that are not managed by fastmigrate.

-4. **Database Locking**: During migration, the database may be locked.
+5. **Database Locking**: During migration, the database may be locked.
 Applications should not attempt to access it while migrations are running.

-5. **Backups**: For safety, you can use the `--backup` option to create a backup before running migrations.
+6. **Backups**: For safety, you can use the `--backup` option to create a backup before running migrations.